FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

-# Firefox Quantum Rounded Tabs
+# Firefox Quantum Rounded Tabs v.
+1.1 (change log at the bottom)

 What it does
 --------------